Billionaire-backed KoBold Metals to invest in Zambia copper mine

-JOHANNESBURG, Dec 14 (Reuters) - California-based artificial intelligence exploration firm KoBold Metals is investing $150 million to develop a copper mine in Zambia, the company announced at the U.S.-Africa Leaders Summit in Washington, D.C., a win for Zambia's president who has set an ambitious copper production target.
+JOHANNESBURG, Dec 14 (Reuters) - California-based exploration firm KoBold Metals, which uses artificial intelligence and machine learning to identify battery metal deposits, is investing $150 million to develop a copper mine in Zambia, the company announced at the U.S.-Africa Leaders Summit in Washington, D.C.

-The Mingomba project will be a joint venture with Australian private equity firm EMR Capital and Zambia's state-backed mining company ZCCM-IH ZCCM.LZ, and has the potential to become "one of the world's top-tier mines," KoBold said.

-Mingomba contains 247 million tonnes of ore with an average grade of 3.64% copper, according to KoBold, which uses artificial intelligence and machine learning to identify battery metal deposits.

 KoBold's investors include Breakthrough Energy Ventures, a climate and technology fund founded by Microsoft's Bill Gates and backed by Amazon's Jeff Bezos and Virgin's Richard Branson.